 Fall Semester: 3 courses (including a Literary Theory course and ITAL 5990)

 Students should have earned 17 course units by the end of their 3rd year.

 Year 4- Educational Fellow

 Dissertation writing and completion

-In order to continue in the program, students must pass successfully a qualifying evaluation.
-At the beginning of a student's second year, the faculty will evaluate all aspects of the student's performance during his or her first year in the program, namely:
+In order to continue in the program, students must pass successfully a qualifying evaluation as well.
+At the beginning of a student's second year, the faculty will evaluate all aspects of the student's performance during their first year in the program, namely:

 a) All written assignments completed for courses (exams and papers)